An introduction to feeding small ruminants

 Pasture, forbs, and browse are usually the primary and most economical source of nutrients for sheep and goats, and may be all that small ruminants need to meet their nutritional requirements.
 Pasture tends to be high in energy and protein when it is in a vegetative state.

+However, pasture can have a high moisture content, and sometimes it can be difficult for high-producing animals to eat enough forage to meet their nutrient requirements.
 As pasture plants mature, palatability and digestibility also decline, thus it is important to rotate pastures to keep plants in a vegetative state.
 During the early part of the grazing season, browse (woody plants, vines and brush) and forbs (weeds) tend to be higher in protein and energy than cultivated plants.

 Sheep are excellent weed eaters.
 Goats are natural browsers and have the unique ability to select plants when they are at their most nutritious state.
 Sheep and goats that browse have fewer problems with internal parasites (worms).